TheKikGen/MPC-LiveXplore-bootstrap/README.md

 # etcovr_clean : clean passwords files and ssh config on the /etc overlay
 # anyctrl      : use any midi controller as MPC/Force control surface (full ports)
 # anyctrl_lt   : use any midi controller as MPC/Force control surface (private only)
-# iamforcectrl : Force binary launcher on a MPC (binary not provided)
+# iamforcectrl : Force binary launcher on a MPC - Kikpad controller version proof of concept.
+# iamforce     : New Force binary launcher using mpcmpaaer.so
 ````
    Have a look to the tkgl_mod_kgl_mod_arp_overlay.sh : it creates an overlay on the Arp Patterns/Progression directory to allow you to load
    your own patterns from the sdcard (check "Arp Patterns" and "Progressions" links at the root directory that will be created after a first boot).